finn753/platformer-toolkit/README.md

 Write the text in the „text“ property under Script Variables Can be used for signs or NPCs.
 (It’s used for the credits in the menu scene)

-### Player:
-Control the player with WASD or the Arrow Keys.
-Jump with Space, W or Up.
-Smash down with S or Down.
-Under Script Variables you can adjust the Move Speed, Jump Height, Jump Time to Peak, Jump Time to Descent and the Extra Jump Count (0 would be a normal jump, 1 a double jump)

 ### Teleporter Area:
 Can teleport the player while they are inside.